wyne-ybanez/PaperCut/README.md

 > As an admin of Papercuts I want to be able to create, edit and delete review categories/genres.

 Criteria:
-- The admin will have the ability to create, edit or delete review genres and the contents within each category.
+- The admin will have the ability to create, edit or delete review genres and the contents within each genre.

 Implementation: